 Read more in our Intel Core i5-12600K review

 AMD Ryzen 5 5600X

-Thanks to AMD's new Zen 3 CPU architecture, the Ryzen 5 5600X is fast and highly efficient, allowing both its gaming and general desktop performance to soar above its Intel competition.
-It also comes with its own cooler in the box, and you don't need mega expensive or massively fast RAM to get the best out of it, either - which isn't always true over on Intel's side of the fence.
+Indeed to AMD's Zen 3 CPU architecture, the Ryzen 5 5600X is both fast and highly efficient, reducing heat buildup and leaving more PSU power to go towards the graphics card.
+It also comes with its own cooler in the box, and you don't need mega expensive or massively fast RAM to get the best out of it, either - something which isn't always true over on Intel's side of the fence.
 What's more, the Ryzen 5 5600X is also compatible with all of AMD's X570 and B550 chipset AM4 socket motherboards, and most X470 and B450 motherboards will support it after a BIOS update, giving you loads of flexibility when it comes to picking a motherboard.